jam-jar-binks/mc-server-restarter-v2/README.md

 # mc-server-restarter-v2
 make sure to name your server .jar server.jar

-when you first run the exe it will make the cofig
+when you first run the exe it will make the config

 run.bat or some other start way to start the server must be in the server directory